In the service of The Queen

 Originally the Gregory home, the house was sold on May 26, 1913 to Dr. Franklin Hughes, father of Dr. Humphrey Hughes, both well-known in Cape May to this day.
 The family lived there and Dr. Franklin Hughes set up his first medical practice in the building.
 Dr. Humphrey Hughes was born in the house.
 The Hughes family eventually moved across the street and turned their home into a rooming house named “The Beverly.”

+Prior to the current ownership, the Queen Victoria had been sold to entrepreneurs Doug and Anne Marie McMain who acquired the property in 2004.
 As with many bed and breakfast owners, the McMains both worked in corporate fields before becoming innkeepers.
-Though Doug is originally from Reno, Nevada, Anne Marie is a South Jersey native who spent every summer on the beaches of Ventnor and Margate.
+Though Doug is originally from Reno, Nevada, Anne Marie is a south Jersey native who spent every summer on the beaches of Ventnor and Margate.
 She eventually “dragged” Doug back “home” to the Jersey shore.
 While traveling the country over the years, the couple fell in love with the special pleasures bed and breakfasts have to offer, and when they discovered The Queen Victoria they knew they had found a new future in Cape May.

-What makes the McMains’ enterprise so unique today is the workshop which caters to all four buildings.
-As licensed contractors with the ability to work on their own place, the McMains and woodworker Paul Roy, who has worked with them for six years, do all work on the premises.
+What made the McMains’ enterprise so unique was the workshop which catered to all four buildings.
+As licensed contractors with the ability to work on their own place, the McMains and woodworker Paul Roy, who has worked with them for six years, did all work on the premises.

 “We do everything in-house, and I think we’re the only inn in Cape May that does,” says Doug.
 “We do our own woodworking and painting.
 Paul Roy is great.
 He’s not afraid of tackling any project.”